Jole Blon: Origins

 Rod Bernard recorded an English-language adaptation of the song in 1964 on the Tear Drop label.

 Country popularization

 During the late 1940s, as country's nationwide market had solidified, a number of country artists popularized the song "Jole Blon".
-The popularization began in 1946 with Harry Choates and his French version of "Jole Blon" for Goldstar records.
-Later, he recorded an English version and several different versions for different labels.
+The popularization began in 1946 with Harry Choates and his French version of "Jole Blon" for Gold Star Records.
+Unable to produce enough copies of the record with his own one-man pressing plant, studio and label owner Bill Quinn arranged a licensing agreement with Modern Records to handle the pressing, distribution, and promotion of the hit single, which was eventually be leased and reissued on other independent labels across the country, such as Modern Records (#20-511), Starday(#187), D Records (#1024) and the Deluxe label.
+Later, Choates recorded an English version and several different versions for different labels.